nuxt/framework/docs/content/6.deployment/presets/service-worker.md

 # Service worker

  - Can be used for edge rendering
- - No dependency on NodeJS
+ - No dependency on Node.js
- - No NodeJS environment and features
+ - No Node.js environment and features

 **Warning**
-Deployment as service worker has some limitations since SSR code is not running in NodeJS environment but pure JavaScript.
+Deployment as service worker has some limitations since SSR code is not running in Node.js environment but pure JavaScript.

 ### Entrypoint